logo

 • The property is too close to:

-• the neighbours: If your sharing boundary’s, walls, or a roof line, you could be subject to living next to nosy neighbours that distract you daily.
+• The neighbours: If your sharing boundary’s, walls, or a roof line, you could be subject to living next to nosy neighbours that distract you daily.

 • Main roads, train tracks or future infrastructure.
 If you analyse all the property sales in a suburb for a period to time you will notice cheaper property sales when a home faces a main road or train tracks.